tenstorrent/tt-metal/README.md

 is the IP address of the machine on which you launched the web server.
 For
 example: `http://10.250.37.37:4242`, for port ``4242``.

-8. Open a new terminal window and follow the `Getting Started` instructions on the docs page. :)
+8. Open a new terminal window and click the very first `Getting Started` link.

+9. Follow the instructions to set up the library.